-• Summative - in order to sum up what has been achieved - during 2016 - 2017 we will embed an evolved system to track and record progress, achievement and attainment using scale points within each band for Year 1 to Year 4 e.g. Year 1 emerging = 4, 5 & 6, developing = 7, 8 & 9, secure = 10, 11 & 12, and exceeding/ mastering = 13, 14 & 15 [Reference will always be made to Year Group Key Performance Indicators and Performance Standard.]; Nursery and Reception will record against Development Age Bands

-• Formative - concerning how skills, knowledge, concepts and understanding are integrated and the factors which prevent achievement

-• Diagnostic - to identify areas where learning is failing to take place.
+- Summative in order to sum up what has been achieved we have embedded an evolved system to track and record progress, achievement and attainment using scale points within each band for Year 1 to Year 4 e.g. Year 1 emerging = 4, 5 & 6, developing = 7, 8 & 9, secure = 10, 11 & 12, and exceeding/ mastering = 13, 14 & 15 [Reference will always be made to Year Group Key Performance Indicators and Performance Standard.]; Nursery and Reception will record against Development Age Bands - Formative concerning how skills, knowledge, concepts and understanding are integrated and the factors which prevent achievement - · Diagnostic to identify areas where learning is failing to take place.